An inverse optimal stopping problem for diffusion processes: Introduction

 The paper is organized as follows.
+Section \ref{sec:Two-Motivating-Examples} presents specific examples of inverse optimal stopping problems.
 In Section \ref{sec:Problem-Formulation} we set up the model and introduce the notion of implementability.
 In Section \ref{sec:Implemtable_implies_cut-off} we show that only cut-off regions are strictly implementable.
 Section \ref{sec:Implementability-of-Cut-Off} is devoted to the converse implication.
-First we introduce reflected processes and formally derive the representation (\ref{eq:transfer_intro}) of the transfer (Subsection \ref{sub:Constrained-Processes}).
-Subsection \ref{sub:Cut-offs_implementable} contains the main results about implementability of cut-off regions.
-In Subsection \ref{sub:Properties-of-the-transfer} we present the main properties of the transfer and in Subsection \ref{sub:Uniqueness-of-The-transfer} we provide the uniqueness result.
-In Section \ref{sec:Application-To-Optimal-Stopping} we derive and discuss the integral equation (\ref{eq:integraleq}).
+First we introduce reflected processes and formally derive the representation (\ref{eq:transfer_intro}) of the transfer (Subsection \ref{subsec:Constrained-Processes}).
+Subsection \ref{subsec:Cut-offs_implementable} contains the main results about implementability of cut-off regions.
+In Subsection \ref{subsec:Properties-of-the-transfer} we present the main properties of the transfer and in Subsection \ref{subsec:Uniqueness-of-The-transfer} we provide the uniqueness result.
+In Section \ref{sec:Application-To-Optimal-Stopping} we derive and discuss the integral equation (\ref{eq:integral_equation_intro}).